 Prevent emergencies from becoming disasters.
 Whether it’s a fire, tornado or flood, having a plan can prevent or reduce the impacts of these events.
-Consider not only events around your house, but your barn as well.
+Prepare for events around your house and your barn as well.

 Consider what events may be the most devastating for your barn.
 Planning for these events will help prepare you for other events.
 For example, you can use a fire evacuation plan for tornadoes and floods.